-- PEPL, an indirect wholly-owned subsidiary of Southern Union, which is an indirect wholly-owned subsidiary of ETE; - Trunkline, a direct wholly-owned subsidiary of PEPL; - Sea Robin, an indirect wholly-owned subsidiary of PEPL; - LNG Holdings, an indirect wholly-owned subsidiary of PEPL; - · Trunkline LNG, a direct wholly-owned subsidiary of LNG Holdings; and - Southwest Gas, a direct wholly-owned subsidiary of PEPL.
+- · PEPL, an indirect wholly-owned subsidiary of Southern Union, which is an indirect wholly-owned subsidiary of ETP; - Trunkline, a direct wholly-owned subsidiary of PEPL; - Sea Robin, an indirect wholly-owned subsidiary of PEPL; - · LNG Holdings, an indirect wholly-owned subsidiary of PEPL; and - Southwest Gas, a direct wholly-owned subsidiary of PEPL.

-The Company's assets consist of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region, as well as, owned underground storage capacity.
-The Company also owns and operates an LNG import terminal located on Louisiana's Gulf Coast, as well as, an above ground LNG storage facility.
+The Company's operations consist of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region, as well as, owned underground storage capacity.
+As of December 31, 2013, the Company also owned and operated an LNG import terminal located on Louisiana's Gulf Coast, as well as, an above ground LNG storage facility.

-Southern Union Panhandle, LLC, an indirect wholly-owned subsidiary of Southern Union, serves as the general partner of PEPL and owns a 1% general partnership interest in PEPL.
-PEPL Holdings, LLC, an indirect wholly-owned subsidiary of Southern Union, owns a 99% limited partnership interest in PEPL.
+Southern Union Panhandle LLC, an indirect wholly-owned subsidiary of ETP, serves as the general partner of PEPL and owns a 1% general partnership interest in PEPL.
+ETP also indirectly owns a 99% limited partnership interest in PEPL.

-See Note 3 for information related to Southern Union's merger with ETE and the completion of the Holdco Transaction.
+See Note 3 for information related to the Panhandle Merger and other transactions.

-2. ESTIMATES, SIGNIFICANT ACCOUNTING POLICIES AND BALANCE SHEET DETAIL:
+ESTIMATES, SIGNIFICANT ACCOUNTING POLICIES AND BALANCE SHEET DETAIL: